 - Legal Project Management Certification

-- Member, American Bar Association Real Property Trust and Estates Section Mortgage Lending Committee
+- Chair, American Bar Association Real Property Trust and Estates Section Mortgage Lending Sub-Group

-- Member, American Bar Association Real Property Trust and Estates Membership Section Committee
+- Vice-Chair – Real Property, American Bar Association Real Property Trust and Estates Membership Committee

 - Presenter, “Trouble at the Park Hotel: The Fictional Challenges of a Luxury Hotel Struggling to Stay Afloat and Avoid Foreclosure During a Global Pandemic,” ABA 33rd Annual RPTE Conference (April 2021)